-The expected average term of the Fund's liabilities is approximately 4 years in respect of the Defined Benefit Scheme (active and deferred sections) and is approximately 10 years in respect of the Lifetime Pensions Scheme.
-While a proportion of members are eligible to receive pension benefits, a large proportion will receive lump sum payments.
+I confirm that the Fund's investment policy as amended in 2023 is appropriate (refer to Section 5).
+The expected average term of the Fund's liabilities is approximately 4 years in respect of the Defined Benefit Scheme (active and deferred sections) and approximately 10 years in respect of existing members in the Lifetime Pensions Scheme (noting these liabilities are matched by the Challenger Life annuity policy).
+While a proportion of Defined Benefit Scheme members are eligible to receive pension benefits, a large proportion will receive lump sum payments.
 Accordingly, there will be a significant level of benefit outflow, exceeding net contributions.
-The Trustee needs to ensure that the Fund's investments provide a suitable level of liquidity to meet projected benefit payments.
+The Trustee's investment policy ensures that the Fund's investments have a suitable level of liquidity to meet projected benefit payments.